 In general, companies seeking an investment from a VCT should not need an advance assurance from HMRC.
 VCTs should be able to rely upon their professional advisers to determine if a prospective investment is qualifying or not.

-[The advance assurance service is a non-statutory service offered by HMRC on a discretionary basis, where we may offer an opinion as to whether a prospective investment would be a qualifying investment.

-In general, companies seeking an investment from a VCT should not need an advance assurance from HMRC.
-VCTs should be able to rely upon their professional advisers to determine if a prospective investment is qualifying or not.

-](https://www.gov.uk/hmrc-internal-manuals/venture-capital-schemes-manual/vcm54360) specifies the circumstances when HMRC will not withdraw approval from a VCT should it make a non-qualifying investment.
+VCM54360 specifies the circumstances when HMRC will not withdraw approval from a VCT should it make a non-qualifying investment.

 HMRC will expect a VCT to take all reasonable steps to ensure an investment would be qualifying; for example, acting on professional advice specifying the technical basis upon which the proposed investment would meet each requirement in Chapter 4 of Part 6 ITA 2007.
 Provided that the VCT has taken such steps HMRC will not withdraw approval from the VCT if the investment subsequently turns out to be non-qualifying.
 HMRC will accept that the breach was outside the control of the VCT.